baymotion/smax/README.md

 - SelectReactor has add_fd(fd, callback) and remove_fd(fd) methods; the callback will execute when the file descriptor has data to read.
 - PyQtReactor integrates with PyQt5 so that its callbacks all run in the same thread as PyQt.
 The means your state machine can directly read or modify the state of a Qt UI safely.
 PyQtReactor has add_fd(fd, callback) and remove_fd(fd) just like SelectReactor does.
 - reactor.after_s(seconds, cb, *args) and reactor.after_ms(ms, cb, *args) schedule callbacks that will execute after the given amount of time has elapsed--this is how s() and ms() work.
 Both methods return an object which can be used with reactor.cancel_after() to remove a callback from the alarm list.
-It is always ok to cancel an alarm, even after it has executed.
+It is always ok to cancel an alarm, even after it has executed.  after_s and after_ms are specified to accept floating point values.

 Going back to our example, let's show how ev_ack should be called.
 We'll use select_reactor to get a callback when serial port data is ready:

 ```
 class MyDevice(MyStateMachine):
     ...
-	def start(self)
+    def start(self):
         super(MyDevice, self).start()
         reactor.add_fd(self._fd, self.data_ready)
     def data_ready(self):
         """Called when data is available on the serial port."""
         data = os.read(self._fd, 65536)